Freelance Websites

 More than 2,000 hours | 10% |

-Aquent is a freelance site that provides endless work for digital marketing and creative professionals globally.
-Aquent lists on its website that it only accepts people with 2+ years of work experience, but they still hold their doors open for new graduates.
+Aquent is a freelance site that provides ongoing work for digital marketing and creative professionals globally.
+Aquent lists on its website that it only accepts people with 2+ years of work experience, but it still holds its doors open for new graduates.

 They offer freelancers the ability to work either remotely or on-site.
 There are also tons of contract-to-hire jobs on their site for freelancers to grab.